Finance

 You may reduce the cash buffer required for unplanned costs and better use your company’s spare cash with an accurate cash flow forecast.
 You may also prepare ahead for any anticipated cash shortfall and better control FX risk.

-Furthermore, an accurate and timely prediction can assist raise the forecaster’s profile and reputation among important business stakeholders.
+Furthermore, an accurate and timely prediction can assist in raising the forecaster’s profile and reputation among important business stakeholders.